eddocs/doc/installation/helm.md

 TEST SUITE: None
 NOTES:
 1. Visit https://admin.edgedelta.com
-2. Find the configuration with <API-KEY> to check reporting status
+2. Find the configuration with <API-KEY> to check if agents are active
 ```

 Show helm installed packages in "edgedelta" namespace